yogeshakn1k95/jenkins/java-sample-21/README.md

-# ArtisanTek Java Sample - May2025 Batch
+# ArtisanTek Java Sample - Lightweight Edition

-A beautiful Java 21 web application built with Spring Boot that displays ArtisanTek branding with modern UI design.
+A beautiful and extremely lightweight Java 21 web application built with Javalin, designed for memory-constrained environments.

+## Features

+- ✨ Beautiful gradient background with animations
+- 🎨 Modern glassmorphism design
+- 📱 Responsive layout for mobile and desktop
+- 🎯 Java 21, runs in a tiny footprint.

 ## Prerequisites